JohnReeves/bcs-ciphers/colour.md

   text-align: right;
 }
 ```

+I like Roboto but you can chose anything you like.

-## 3. Frenetic Fonts
+## 4. Frenetic Fonts

 These show how to define your own styling tags.

-You can take full control of text styling to make beautiful banners.

 ```css
 .small {